 Non-legislative rules & regulations -- There are unelected bureaucrats and boards making rules and regulations that were not approved by the legislature.
 Most of these are executive branch agencies given authority by statute to add to the Washington Administrative Code (WAC's) Often these rules & regulations adversely affect the businesses and families of our state.
 One such rule came down from the Human Rights Commission in the recent past.
 That was the controversial rule specifically prohibiting businesses and schools from creating a separate, gender neutral facility for use by those who prefer not to use the bathroom or locker room designated for their gender.
 I haven’t figured out how an appointed group of folks on a “Human Rights Commission” can have that kind of authority and I would like to see that authority reined in a bit.

 The governor & "climate change" -- Another example is the obsession our current governor has with the “settled science” of anthropogenic climate change.
 In the past, he ordered the Department of Ecology to take serious action on climate change and to initiate a formal rule-making process to cap carbon emissions here in Washington because he said he just couldn’t wait any longer for the legislature to act.
 In a statement he released at the time, Gov. Inslee said “Carbon pollution and the climate change it causes pose a very real existential threat to our state.
 Farmers in the Yakima Valley know this.
 Shellfish growers on the coast know this.
 Firefighters battling Eastern Washington blazes know this.
 And children suffering from asthma know this all too well and are right to question why Washington hasn’t acted to protect them.”
 First of all, what’s “very real” to him certainly isn’t so to many climatologists.
+In fact, over 31,000 scientists in the U.S. have signed a petition disagreeing that it is "settled science."
 Secondly, I don’t believe most of the folks he mentioned “know this” and they’re most likely not asking that “why” question.
 So, because of controversial and “unsettled” science, we've had unelected bureaucrats working on rules that would undoubtedly end up costing you and me a lot of money.
 I believe power like that needs to be overseen by elected, legislative officials that really speak for the people.
-Now, the Carbon Tax Initiative (I-1631) is beating them to the punch and it must be defeated.
-VOTE NO ON I-1631!
+This past election, the Carbon Tax Initiative (I-1631) would've beaten them to the punch.
+Thank goodness Washington voters were wise enough to defeat it!

 Religious freedom -- Also concerning the attorney general, there is the issue of him suing to deny the constitutionally protected religious liberty of citizens.
 The U.S. Constitution guarantees the citizens of the United States that, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof;…” The Washington State Constitution states in: “Article 1 Section 11 RELIGIOUS FREEDOM the following: “Absolute freedom of conscience in all matters of religious sentiment, belief and worship, shall be guaranteed to every individual, and no one shall be molested or disturbed in person or property on account of religion;…” Still the State of Washington’s attorney general, apparently with the governor’s approval, seems bent on forcing businesses owned by people of faith to violate that faith in their business practices.
 It's a sad thing.